 Prior to construction, the construction loads which shall be placed on the culvert by the proposed construction procedure and equipment shall be checked.
 If the culvert is to be installed prior to the age at which the nominal concrete strength is achieved, the check shall account for the actual strength of the concrete at the time of construction.
 If necessary, a culvert with a higher class of concrete shall be substituted.
 Construction of culverts shall not commence until the check of the construction procedure has been carried out.
+For concrete pipe culverts refer to Clause 12.3.5 for additional requirements for constructions loads.
 Hold Point 2